facetfungirl/RattlsnakeModel/Notes.md

 * Does some further reprocessing of the DEM and then plots flow accumulation and flow directions using the GSFLOW utilities, to get everything ready for modflow/gsflow.

 ### 3) ProcessWatersheds.py - get full watershed, and subwatersheds.
+In order to get watershed boundaries for our new raster, we'll need to find appropriate pour points.
+This is best done using QGIS.
+Open up a map fill your filled, burned DEM, along with the Rattlesnake Flowlines shape file and the original Rattlesnake Watershed shapefile.
+So, for some context, first of all the NHD flowlines that make up the Rattlesnake flowlines aren't perfect.
+They were our best guess at the channel sometime in the past.
+Riley knows that channels move.
+They probably weren't correct everywhere to begin with.
+But now, our DEM is not really the same as the real world any way, so we're going to have to do some sleuthing to find the correct pour points.

+#### Create Shapefiles in Q
+1. Create a new layer: Layer->Create Layer->New Shapefile Layer
+    * Call it Rattlesnake.shp or something
+    * Make the geometry `point`
+    * Make its coordinate system UTM 12N
+    * Save it in your `data/gis/` folder
+    * I add a field called `Drainage` where I will store an identifying name.
+2. Find the pour point.
+    * use the information pointer tool, to identify the lowest elevation cell at the mouth of the drainage.
+    * hint: I change the symbology of the DEM to pseudo color, and rescale the min-max to the current canvas after I zoomed into the area near the mouth.
+    * Edit the shapefile
+      * Add a point in the middle of cell of lowest elevation.
+      * label the drainage "Main Rattlesnake Creek" or something like that
+      * Save edits
+3. Create another shapefile called RattlesnakeSubSheds.shp
+    * Using the same procedure as above, add pour points for all branching drainages seen in flow lines (except the irrigation ditches).
+    * The pour points need to be above the main Rattlesnake channel, but as close as you can get to it.
+It takes some clicking around to figure out what's going on.
+    * You can figure out the name of the subwatershed for labeling by using the information pointer on the flowlines shapes file.
+    * Hint:  you might want to rescale the symbology occasionally to help visualize elevation differences near a given confluence.

 ### 4) Process Streams and Cascades